Teach dagman to ignore exit statuses of jobs

 The way dagman works now, if any single job in the cluster returns with a nonzero exit status, the entire cluster will be killed by dagman.
 I would like this behavior to be changed so that each batch job is allowed to run to completion (i.e, teach dagman to ignore the exit statuses of jobs.
 Is there a way to do this already?).

 I know that one can have a workaround by of reconfiguring the dag like this:

 Besides being awkward, this workaround has the problem that such dags have a risk of timing out if the number of jobs is large.

-#3 Updated by Dennis Box almost 2 years ago
+#3 Updated by Dennis Box about 2 years ago

 - Target version changed from v1.2.4 to v1.2.5

 Here is a discussion of the problem and progress towards a solution, from a status report dated 6/23/17:

 Redmine issue #12598, teach DAGs to continue after a node fails.

 - Not as easy as I originally thought, for the following reasons:

 - It is fairly easy to have an option that runs an 'exit 0' shell script after every DAG node, causing downstream nodes to run even if the job in the node fails.